michael-wall/job-scheduler/README.md

 ## Introduction ##
 - This is a sample OSGi module that contains 2 Job Schedulers:
 - **UpdateObjectEntriesDispatchTaskExecutor**: Retrieves the Object Records for a specified Object Definition ERC, iterates the records and updates a specified field in each Object record using Object Local Services.
-  - Custom properties determine the objectDefinition ERC used as well as the fieldName, as a result the OSGi Component code is portable.
+  - Custom properties determine the objectDefinition ERC used as well as the field name, as a result the OSGi Component code is portable.
   - The Component works for Company and Site scoped Object Definitions.
 - **HeadlessUpdateObjectEntriesDispatchTaskExecutor**: Retrieves the Object Records for Employee Object, iterates the records and updates the uuid field in each Object record using headless REST APIs and OAuth 2.0